On day 49 of my 366-day self-care challenge, I explored how to accept what is.

 Second, technology was not my friend.
 Despite resetting my password twice and trying to chat with an agent, I wasn’t able to place a critical online order.

 And third, my environment wasn’t conducive to productivity.
 I allowed too many distractions to steal my attention.

-Of course these minor inconveniences were not catastrophic by any means.
-But nevertheless, when things don’t go the way we imagined they would, or how we think they should, it can be frustrating.
-At one point I had to laugh at myself because I noticed that I was mumbling and complaining to myself simply because I didn’t accomplish a few silly items on my to-do list.
+Of course, these minor inconveniences were not catastrophic by any means.
+But nevertheless, when things don’t go the way we imagine, or how we think they should, it can be frustrating.
+At one point, I had to laugh at myself because I noticed that I was mumbling and complaining simply because I didn’t accomplish a few silly items on my to-do list.

 I’m constantly reminded that doing my best is all I can do.
-Sometimes my plans will not play out the way I envision them, but learning to accept what “is” and finding new ways to move forward is the only way to achieve goals.
+Sometimes my plans won’t play out the way I envision them, but learning to accept what is and finding new ways to move forward is the only way to achieve goals.

 Accept.
 Adapt.
 Adjust.
 Act.
 Achieve.
 But not necessarily in that order.